danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 * Or if you never plan to sell and you don't want to be a renter, then save up enough to money to build a house with your two bare hands and some help.
 This is a lot cheaper than mortgaging.
 And it’ll make you a more skilled and interesting person, and you’ll be a real homeowner if that’s what you’re after, not a fake mortgaged one.
 Rent or build yourself.

 I understand renting vs mortgaging is not black and white.
 If you’re worried about making the “right” financial decision when it comes to where you want to sleep at night, you need to look at numbers.
-The NYTimes [Is It Better to Rent or Buy?](https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html) is a great tool for cutting through the clutter of the rent vs mortgage debate.
+The NYTimes [rent vs mortgage](https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html) is a great tool for cutting through the clutter of the rent vs mortgage debate.

 I'll leave you with the following: those medieval English lawyers.
 Remember them?
 They re-purposed the word mortgage from the archaic language [Law French where mortgage meant 'death pledge.’](https://en.wikipedia.org/wiki/Mortgage_loan) This strikes me as a most accurate understanding of mortgage.
 When you mortgage a house, you don't buy it.
 You go into debt, which means you make a death pledge.